-As always, some events in history cannot be pinned down to a specific date either because there's a lack of information or no one realized that the date might be historic someday.
-In any case, here are some peace-, love-, and activism-related November events.
+As always, some events in history cannot be pinned down to a specific date either because there’s a lack of information or no one realized that the date might be important someday.
+In any case, here are some peace-, love-, art- and activism-related November events.

 Dred & Harriet Scott